mthompsonc/library-project/README.md

 ## Install

-If you have npm, you can install it by the following command
+If you have <a href="https://www.npmjs.com/package/libraryproject" title="npm">npm</a>, you can install it by the following command

 ```
 npm install libraryproject --save